 Instructions

-• Preheat the oven to 375°F and coat a rimmed baking sheet with nonstick spray.
+• Preheat the oven to 375°F and line a rimmed baking sheet with foil or parchment.
+Coat with nonstick spray for easy cleanup.

-• While the peppers bake, heat a frying pan over medium-high heat and add the ground beef.
-Sprinkle with 1 teaspoon salt and a few grinds of black pepper and sauté until lightly browned, breaking up the meat as it cooks.
+• Meanwhile, heat a frying pan over medium-high heat and add the ground beef.
+Sprinkle with 1 teaspoon of salt and a few grinds of black pepper, then cook until lightly browned, breaking up the meat as it cooks.
 Use a slotted spoon to transfer the meat to a bowl and set aside.

-• Drain the fat from the pan, add the olive oil and return it to the stove over medium heat.
-Add the onion and sauté until softened, 3 to 4 minutes.
+• Drain the fat from the pan, then add the olive oil and return it to medium heat.
+Sauté the onion until softened, 3 to 4 minutes.

 • Stir in the tomatoes and rice and cook until heated through, 2 to 3 minutes.
-Add the ground beef, combine well and taste and adjust the seasoning as needed.
+Stir in the cooked ground beef and mix well.
+Taste and adjust the seasoning if needed.

 • Remove the pan from the heat, add the scallions and cilantro and combine.
 Divide the beef mixture between the pepper halves and top each with a portion of shredded cheese.